 Spaying & Neutering Your Pet

 The City of Bothell encourages spaying and neutering.
 Each year 6-12 million animals die in shelters simply for lack of a home.
 For information about low-cost spay/neuter clinics available to you, contact PAWS at 425-787-2500.
-License fees for sterilized pets over 6 months of age are $30 for one year.
-Licenses for unsterilized pets over 6 months of age are $60.
+License fees for sterilized pets over 6 months of age are $30 per year.
+Licenses for unsterilized pets over 6 months of age are $60 per year.
 Juvenile pets 8 weeks old to 6 months of age are eligible for a Juvenile Pet License, which is $15 and is valid for 6 months from date of issue.

 For Senior Citizens age 65 or older, Bothell offers a lifetime license for pets that have been spayed or neutered.
 Seniors may license their altered pets for $15 per pet (up to 3 pets).
 A senior pet license is good for the lifetime of the pet but must be renewed annually, at no charge.